 BluPASS Credentials are simple to use.
 They are automatically created and sent to the guest when visitors and vendors are pre-registered.
 The type of credential is automatically selected based on system capabilities.
 Selecting the BluPASS link in the invitation will use the Cloud Credential.
 Using the Barcode/QR code on the invitation will use the digital credential.
 If checking in at the desk is required then the visitor or vendor will be issued a BluPASS MiFARE, Prox, Paper, or Barcode/QR Code Credential.

 BluPASS Credentials are always temporary and can be restricted to work for a set duration of time then automatically expire.
 In addition, BluPASS Cloud Credentials can be restricted to work only within a predetermined radius of the building.

-Click to view - How to Create & Use a BluPASS Guest Credential Video >
+Click to learn how to use a BluPASS Guest Credential >

 Each guest can be provided with multiple credential options based upon building policy, installed reader technology, and guest pre-authorization.